up42/up42-py/docs/installation.md

 ```bash
 pip install up42-py --upgrade
 ```
 !!!
+Note
+    The latest development version of Up42 is on [GitHub](https://github.com/up42/up42-py).

+!!!
 Help "Installation issues"
     If you are using Windows and experience dependency issues (rasterio, gdal, ...),